robtong21/wikistack-react-redux/README.md

 ## FAQ

 ### What can I use to help me?
-You MAY use any notes that you have taken throughout the course, and any documentation you find online
+* You MAY use any notes that you have taken throughout the course, and any documentation you find online

-You MAY NOT copy-paste code from the internet or from a prior workshop directly into the project
+* You MAY NOT copy-paste code from the internet or from a prior workshop directly into the project

 ### When is this due?
 Please ask your junior phase instructor.

 ### How will this be graded?
 This project will be evaluated on a pass-fail basis.
-It is necessary for all of the requirements listed above to be met for the project to be considered a pass.
+It is necessary for all of the requirements listed above to be met to your instructor's satisfaction for the project to be considered a pass.

 ### Can I ask instructors for help?
-You may ask instructors to clarify the requirements of the project, and you may also ask instructors if your implementation meets the requirements of the project.
-You may also ask for help if unexpected errors occur on the **back-end**, or if the project does not install properly.
+* You may ask instructors to clarify the requirements of the project
+* You may also ask instructors if your implementation meets the requirements of the project
+* You may also ask for help if unexpected errors occur on the **back-end**, or if the project does not install properly

-You may not ask instructors how to implement specific details of the project.
+* You MAY NOT ask instructors how to implement specific details of the project

 ### May I work with others?
-Please do not work with anyone else on this project.
+Please **do not** work with anyone else on this project.

 ### Once I complete the minimum requirements, should I continue to implement more features?
 YES!
 We welcome and encourage you to continue to implement more features once you have finished with the minimal requirements above - it is excellent practice for the kind of work you will encounter in senior phase.